-1.1 Kingsley Napley LLP is a limited liability partnership registered in England and Wales under the Limited Liability Partnerships Act 2000 with number OC343278.
+1.1 Kingsley Napley LLP is a limited liability partnership incorporated in England and Wales under Companies House registration number OC343278.

-1.3 The members of Kingsley Napley LLP are either solicitors qualified to practise in England and Wales or barristers called to the Bar in England and Wales.
-A list of members’ names and legal qualifications can be viewed on this website, inspected at the registered office or supplied on request.
+1.3 The members of Kingsley Napley LLP (who we call partners) are either solicitors qualified to practise in England and Wales or barristers called to the Bar in England and Wales.
+A list of partners’ names and legal qualifications can be viewed on this website, inspected at the registered office or supplied on request.

-2.2 Kingsley Napley LLP is authorised and regulated by the Solicitors Regulation Authority.
+2.2 Kingsley Napley LLP is authorised and regulated by the Solicitors Regulation Authority under SRA number 500046.
 The SRA Handbook contains the rules of professional conduct which apply to solicitors.
 The SRA Handbook can be viewed on the website of the Solicitors Regulation Authority (www.sra.org.uk).

 3.1 The provision of our legal services may involve regulated activities relating to investments within the meaning of the Financial Services and Markets Act 2000.
 Kingsley Napley LLP is not authorised by the Financial Conduct Authority, but we are able in certain circumstances to offer a limited range of financial services to clients if they are an incidental part of a legal service we have been engaged to provide, because we are authorised and regulated by the Solicitors Regulation Authority.

 3.2 Kingsley Napley LLP is included on the register of insurance intermediaries maintained by the Financial Conduct Authority.
 This allows us to carry on regulated activities relating to ‘insurance mediation’, which covers advising on, selling and administering insurance contracts.
 This part of our business is also regulated by the Solicitors Regulation Authority.
 The register of insurance intermediaries can be viewed on the website of the Financial Conduct Authority (www.fca.gov.uk).